RyanJWallis/RyanJWallis.github.io/CodingExperience.md

 I have extensive experience analysing large-scale imaging data from both compound and genetic screens, as well as developing tools for drug discovery.

 #### Techniques
-**Analysis**: Z-Scores, cluster-analysis, IC50s, batch normalisation **Visualisations**: Heatmaps, frequency distributions, dimensionality reduction (UMAP/TSNE)
+**Analysis**: Z-Scores, cluster-analysis, IC50s, batch normalisation<br>
+**Visualisations**: Heatmaps, frequency distributions, dimensionality reduction (UMAP/TSNE)

 #### Projects:
 - Unsupervised characterisation of senescence via phenotypic assessment of morphology - <a href="https://ryanjwallis.github.io/22022-05-16-SAMPs/" target="_blank">Project Link</a>

-- Developed a phenocopying methodology comparing to a genome-wide siRNA screen to support target identification for a novel compound (_in evaluation phase with commercial partner_) - <a href="https://www.qmul.ac.uk/blizard/about/news/items/queen-mary-research-team-heads-discovery-of-a-new-method-to-stop-the-growth-of-cancer-cells.html" target="_blank"> Press Release </a>
+- Phenocopying methodology comparing a genome-wide siRNA screen to  a novel compound for target identification (_in evaluation phase with commercial partner_) - <a href="https://www.qmul.ac.uk/blizard/about/news/items/queen-mary-research-team-heads-discovery-of-a-new-method-to-stop-the-growth-of-cancer-cells.html" target="_blank"> Press Release </a>

-- Developed a range of reusable pipelines and workflows, as well as HTML guides for users to standardise the analysis of imaging data  <a href="https://github.com/Phenotypic-Screening-QMUL/InCarta-Scripts" target="_blank"> GitHub: Analysis Scripts </a>
+- Developed a range of reusable pipelines and workflows, as well as HTML guides for users to standardise the analysis of imaging data  <a href="https://github.com/Phenotypic-Screening-QMUL/InCarta-Scripts" target="_blank"> GitHub </a>

 #### Topic Reviews
 <a href="https://pubmed.ncbi.nlm.nih.gov/37793342/" target="_blank"> CRISPR Screening in Senescence Drug Discovery (PubMed ID: 37793342)</a>